messengerbag/SpeechBubble/docs/SpeechBubble.md

 `void Character.SayAtBubble(int x, int y, String message, optional GUI* bubbleGui)`

-Like `SayBubble()`, but the bubble will be positioned with the top-left corner at the given coordinates
+Like `SayBubble()`, but the bubble will be positioned with the top-left corner at the given coordinates.

 ### Character.SayBackgroundBubble